DylanMeeus/springboot_jwt_blog/_posts/2016-07-11-bootstrapping-a-react-project.markdown

 }
 ```

-The code above shows we have added `--hot` option.
-This simply enables the the hot reloading once you start your app by running `npm run start`.
+The code above shows we have added the `--hot` option.
+This enables the hot reloading once you start your app by running `npm run start`.

 ## Routing

-Routing is a very essential part of any application.
+Routing is an essential part of any application.
 The most popular choice for doing this in a **ReactJS** application is [React Router](https://github.com/rackt/react-router).
-In fact, a lot of developers tip it as the official routing system for **ReactJS**.
+In fact, a lot of developers consider it the official routing system for **ReactJS**.
 When you want to deal with routing, you have to install the React Router module in your project as shown below:

 ```bash
 npm install --save react-router